Many thanks to Daniel Shepherd and Lenka Cathersides for this research.

 He remained in India until December 1915, when his battalion was finally moved to Mesopotamia.
 William was promoted to Lance Corporal which meant that if the Corporal were killed in action then he would take over command of the section.

 On 11th September 1916, on a routine assault of a village (Al Sahilan), William along with 12 other men was killed.
 His battalion fought well, the war diary stating that ‘throughout the Battn worked most steadily frequently under heavy fire’ despite issues with medical equipment, pack animals and horses sent to the wrong places, rifles and equipment lying in heaps and ‘disappointing’ artillery.
 He died aged 31, and he would eventually be buried in the Basra War Cemetery.

 Back home, his name is commemorated on the South Street Memorial and at Holy Trinity church in Westcott.
 William was awarded the 1914 Star, The British War Medal, The Victory Medal (1914-1919), The Territorial Force War Medal.
 The medal rolls were collected by his mother Alice Jane Razzell, now a widower.

 © The Queen’s Royal Surrey Regimental Association.
-The above picture may not show William Razzell.

 The following information is taken from the War Diaries of The Queen’s (Royal West Surrey) regiment.
 For a complete transcript, please visit their website